Biological sex

-Sex is the biological trait that determines whether an anisogamous sexually reproducing organism produces male or female gametes.
+Sex is the phenotypic trait of a sexually reproducing organism in producing gametes of one of two different sizes or shapes—male or female gametes.
 During sexual reproduction, a male and a female gamete fuse to form a zygote, which develops into an offspring that inherits traits from each parent.
 By convention, organisms that produce smaller gametes (spermatozoa, sperm) are called male, while organisms that produce larger gametes (ova, often called egg cells) are called female.
 An organism that produces both types of gamete is a hermaphrodite.
+Sex is often referred to as biological sex when using the word sex alone could be ambiguous with other meanings of sex.

 In non-hermaphroditic species, the sex of an individual is determined through one of several biological sex-determination systems.
 Most mammalian species have the XY sex-determination system, where the male usually carries an X and a Y chromosome (XY), and the female usually carries two X chromosomes (XX).
-Other chromosomal sex-determination systems in animals include the ZW system in birds, and the XO system in some insects.
+Other chromosomal sex-determination systems in animals include the ZW system in birds and the XO system in some insects.
 Various environmental systems include temperature-dependent sex determination in reptiles and crustaceans.

 The male and female of a species may be physically alike (sexual monomorphism) or have physical differences (sexual dimorphism).
 In sexually dimorphic species, including most birds and mammals, the sex of an individual is usually identified through observation of that individual's sexual characteristics.
 Sexual selection or mate choice can accelerate the evolution of differences between the sexes.

-Some kinds of functional differences between individuals, such as in fungi, may be referred to as mating types.
+Some sexually reproducing organisms, such as fungi and most unicellular organisms, do not have differing gamete sizes.
+Individuals of these species are consequently not classified as having either a male or female sex.
+Instead, these functional differences are called mating types.